zenwork/modern-web/README.md

-# Modern-Web Dev Setup
+# Modern-Web Setup

 I have developed this project setup as a good starting point for non-trivial web-based libraries or app projects written with [Typescript](https://www.typescriptlang.org/) and [Lit-Element](https://lit-element.polymer-project.org/).
 It integrates all the great work coming out of the [modern-web](https://modern-web.dev/), [open-wc](https://open-wc.org/), and [Polymer Project](https://www.polymer-project.org/) communities.

 It applies what can be found in their respective documentation in an opinionated way that represents the principles and values I care the most about.
 It also applies Justin Fugnani's recommendations for publishing web-components (see the checklist below).

-* native es6 module code
+* Develop with native es6 module code.
+* Have a great workflow while avoid using single tools that jumble everything.
-* zero indirection/abstraction between code and web APIs
+* Have zero indirection/abstraction between code and web APIs.
   * no virtual DOM in the app
   * no JSDom in the tests
-* web component based development targeting framework-agnostic integration
+* Integrate web component based development while supporting framework-agnostic integration

 The primary purpose of this project is to provide the initial technology integration needed for a complete workflow, ready for all phases of a project: